Skip to main content

 Archeological accuracy was never of prime importance to the Colonial Revivalists.
 More significant was the establishment of a feeling for the past, an emotional reality.
 Classical details were used as mere ornamentation, and they were often placed in relationships to one another that might have left a colonist scratching his head in bewilderment.
 Carter’s Grove has been described as a hall of mirrors where elements of the past are layered and reflected to create an image at once new and nostalgic.

-The image is embellished not just by physical details but by the myths that have adhered to them.
-In the Carter’s Grove “refusal room,” both George Washington and Thomas Jefferson, it is said, proposed marriage and were rejected (Washington to Mary Gary and Jefferson to Rebecca Burwell).
-It is also said that during the American Revolution the British colonel Banastre Tarleton rode his horse up the great stairway (an authentic example of the magnificence that colonial craftsmanship could attain), hacking at the banister rail with his sword while calling his men to arms.
+The image is embellished not just by physical details, but by the myths that have adhered to them.
+In the Carter’s Grove, “refusal room,” both George Washington and Thomas Jefferson, it is said, proposed marriage, and were rejected (Washington to Mary Gary and Jefferson to Rebecca Burwell).
+It is also said that, during the American Revolution, the British colonel Banastre Tarleton rode his horse up the great stairway (an authentic example of the magnificence that colonial craftsmanship could attain), hacking at the banister rail with his sword while calling his men to arms.
 A piece of metal embedded in the rail reminds visitors of the “event.”
-Both stories in reality can be traced back no farther than the early twentieth century.
+In fact, both stories can be traced back no farther than the early 20th century.
 In the case of the sword clash, Ivor Noel Hume, then director of Colonial Williamsburg’s Department of Archaeology, detected an anomaly while being guided through the house by Mrs. McCrae in 1956.
 “I refrained from asking how a slashing weapon could have been held so that its point could have been thrust straight down,” he later wrote, “and I ignored what appeared to be the mark of a hammer blow just where the metal had been driven home.”

 Despite the mantle of such certainty, the style called Colonial was eclectically applied.
 It seemed to describe any building from before 1820, and it showed up in at least a dozen variations—Georgian, Adam, Dutch, and Shingle among them.
 The art historian Vincent Scully wrote about the first architectural critics who paid attention to the style: “Whether the house in question happened to be of the earlier, more medieval or later, more Palladian type seems to have made no difference to the writers; it was all old, colonial, and picturesque.”